guankai/gittest/readme.md

 Git has a mutable index called stage.
 Creating a new branch is quick.
 This is add by master!!!
 This is in branch dev add

+test commit hooks